Five Tips For Writing a Stellar Case Study

-It can be hard to express the day-to-day work and problem-solving that goes into a successful client project.
-You might want to tell the world about the great e-commerce mobile app you built for one client or how you approached designing a multilingual website for another, but you’re not sure how to share the story—and that’s where case studies come in.
+It can be hard to encapsulate all the time, work, and problem-solving that go into a successful client project.
+How can you best tell the world about the great e-commerce mobile app you built for one client, or how you approached designing a multilingual website for another?
+That’s where case studies come in.

 Learn more about OSP’s case study services.

-1. Write up a set of questions before you write
+1. Write up your questions before you write

-For most case studies, we recommend interviewing a subject-matter expert, your client, or someone involved in the project.
-Even if you were involved in the project yourself, it’s helpful to have an ‘outsider’ perspective because that’s how your readers (and potential clients) will approach the subject.
+For most case studies, we recommend interviewing at least one subject-matter expert, your client, or someone involved in the project.
+Even if you were involved in the project yourself, having an ‘outsider’ perspective is helpful because that’s how your readers (potential clients!) will approach the subject.

-Before your interview, develop a set of questions.
-These will serve as an outline and guide the narrative structure before you’ve written a single word.
-Even if you end up asking other questions—and you probably will—writing them down ahead of time helps you firm up what context your readers will need to know about the project and what kind of story you’re hoping to tell.
+Before your interview, write up a set of questions.
+These will serve as an initial outline and guide the narrative structure before you’ve written a single word of copy.
+Here, you can ensure you cover everything relative to your business goals for the case study.
+Even if you end up asking other questions—and you probably will—writing them down beforehand helps you firm up what context your readers will need to know about the project and what kind of story you’re hoping to tell.

 2. Define the problem space

 Your average case study might focus on the solution, but we think the problem space is just as important.
 Readers might not understand the solution if they don’t understand the problem first: they need the right level of context to appreciate the case study.
-In describing your client’s needs or challenges, you show that you take the time to understand project goals and that you’ve thought through everything that needs to be addressed in the course of an engagement.
-This adds credibility.
+In describing your client’s needs or challenges, you show that you take the time to understand project goals and have thought through everything that needs to be addressed during an engagement, adding to your credibility.